Micron Technology

 Acquisition in 2014

-Pico Computing, Inc. specializes in designing and developing hardware accelerator platforms utilizing field programmable gate array (FPGA) technologies.
-The company offers a range of products, including M-series modules for high-performance computing, E-series small form factor boards, EX-series backplanes, and SC-5 superclusters.
-In addition to its hardware offerings, Pico Computing provides custom hardware design engineering services tailored to various sectors, including defense, aerospace, industrial, financial, and embedded computing.
-Its products find applications in areas such as cryptography, networking, signal processing, bioinformatics, and scientific computing, serving embedded systems, military operations, national security, and high-performance computing needs.
-Founded in 2004 and based in Seattle, Washington, Pico Computing operates as a subsidiary of Micron Technology, Inc.
+Pico Computing, Inc. specializes in designing and developing hardware accelerator platforms that utilize field programmable gate array (FPGA) technologies.
+The company offers a range of products including M-series modules for high-performance computing, E-series small form factor cards, EX-series backplanes, and SC-5 superclusters.
+Its hardware solutions are applicable in various sectors such as cryptography, networking, signal processing, bioinformatics, and scientific computing.
+Additionally, Pico Computing provides custom hardware design engineering services tailored for industries such as defense, aerospace, finance, and embedded computing.
+Founded in 2004 and headquartered in Seattle, Washington, the company focuses on delivering innovative solutions for military, national security, and high-performance computing applications.
+As of early 2015, Pico Computing operates as a subsidiary of Micron Technology, Inc.

 Rexchip Electronics